 Acquiring, restoring, connecting and protecting habitat areas helps native species to adapt to a changing climate.
 Large, contiguous land patches allow species room to move and adapt, to find cover from the damaging effects of climate change and to reestablish resting and rearing areas.

-KPI #1: Provide up to $8 million for the acquisition or enhancement of property for the conservation of habitat lands
+KPI #1: Provide up to $8 million per 15-year period for the acquisition or enhancement of property for the conservation of habitat lands

 - Exploring partnerships and identifying opportunities for acquisition and enhancement of habitat lands.